 - Submit an SSC application/registration form and forward all high school as well as other college transcripts directly to the Office of Admissions.

-- Submit an Echocardiography Program Application to the program by mail or in person (Room 4457) no later than April 15th prior to the fall semester anticipating admissions.
-Please visit SSC’s website to obtain an application to the program.
+- Submit an Echocardiography Program Application to the program by mail or in person (Room 4457) no later than May 30th prior to the fall semester anticipating admissions.

 - A photocopy of the student’s current health care insurance must be submitted to each respective program coordinator in order to participate at any clinical education site.
 Failure to maintain comprehensive health care insurance will result in the student being immediately withdrawn from the clinical site and thereby receiving a failing grade in the clinical education class.
 Furthermore, the student will be financially responsible to pay all medical bills and co-payments as a result of injuries or health issues that arise from participation of clinical education programs.